Archive

 Facts About Moab You Probably Didn't Know

-The Moab area of southern Utah features some of the world’s most wondrous scenery and spectacular natural structures.
-The experience of traversing the rugged and exotic Great Basin Desert terrain surrounding Moab is something travelers remember forever.
-It can be enriching to learn some interesting things to know about Moab before you embark on your exciting journey to the national parklands of southern Utah.
+The Moab area of southern Utah features some of the world’s most wondrous scenery and spectacular natural features on the planet.
+The experience of traversing the rugged and exotic Great Basin terrain surrounding Moab is something travelers remember forever.
+Interested in learning more about Moab before you embark on your exciting journey to the national parklands of southern Utah.
 Here are 20 fun facts you may not have known about Moab and this mesmerizing region of North America:

 (more…)